Originally published 8/10/21, Updated 5/11/23

 Whether you’re hosting a virtual employee benefits fair, an in-person open enrollment fair, or a hybrid version of a benefits presentation, one of the most critical aspects of this event is the presentation itself.
 The slide deck serves as the visual foundation for the kick-off to open enrollment.
-This year especially, when you likely face turnover from the Great Resignation / Great Onboarding, and the continuation of pandemic-related changes, effectively communicating open enrollment information is critical.
+With five generations in the workforce, your employees have varying benefits needs as they hit different life milestones, so effectively communicating open enrollment information to a diverse audience is critical.

 Use our list of seven open enrollment presentation ideas to spruce up your slide deck or create a new version.
 We’re also offering tips and tricks to make this event less boring and more engaging for your employees.